Packing $K_r$s in bounded degree graphs: Acknowledgements

 We have shown in Theorem~\ref{thm:krpacking_r_maximal_is_maximum} that any maximal vertex-disjoint $K_r$-packing is also a maximum vertex-disjoint $K_r$-packing.
 It follows immediately that \vdkr can be solved in $O(|V|^r)$ time by constructing the $K_r$-vertex intersection graph $\mathcal{K}_r^G$ and greedily selecting an independent set.
 In fact, the explicit construction of $\mathcal{K}_r^G$ can be avoided by exploring $G$ and greedily selecting $K_r$s.
 We present Algorithm~\algorithmfont{greedyCliques}, shown in Algorithm \ref{alg:krpacking_r}, and show that it requires $O(|V|)$ time.

-\begin{lem} Algorithm~\algorithmfont{greedyCliques} requires $O(|V|)$ time. \end{lem} \begin{proof} In any iteration of the outermost while loop, either $v$ and its incident edges are removed from $G$ or a set of vertices $K$ where $v\in K$ and incident edges are removed.
+\begin{lem} Algorithm~\algorithmfont{greedyCliques} requires $O(|V|)$ time. \end{lem} \begin{proof} In any iteration of the outermost while loop, either a single vertex $v$ or a non-empty set of vertices $K$ is removed from $G$.
 It follows that the algorithm terminates after at most $|V|$ iterations of this loop.
-It remains to show that one iteration of the loop can be performed in constant time.
+It remains to show that one iteration of this loop can be performed in constant time.

 In each iteration, either $\deg_{G}(v) \geq r-1$ or $\deg_{G}(v) < r - 1$.
 Computing $\deg_{G}(v)$ requires $O(r)$ time, since $\Delta < 3r/2 - 1$.
 Consider the first branch of the outermost if statement.
-There are $\binom{\Delta}{r-1} < \binom{3r/2-1}{r-1}=O(2^r)$ iterations of the for loop.
+There are $\binom{|N_G(v)|}{r - 1} \leq \binom{\Delta}{r - 1} < \binom{3r/2-1}{r-1}=O(2^r)$ iterations of the for loop.
 In each iteration, the algorithm tests if $G[W]$ contains $\binom{r-1}{2}$ edges.
 This can be performed in $O(r^2)$ time.
 Removing $K$ from $G$ and adding $K$ to $T$, if $K\neq \varnothing$, can be done in $O(r^2)$ time.
 In both the else branch in which $K=\varnothing$ and the second branch of the outermost if statement, $v$ can be removed from $G$ in $O(r)$ time. \end{proof}